jupyter-naas/site/site/docs/services/memory.md

 # Memory API
 ---

+## Description
-**Description**: An "auto-RAG" system is a feature will automatically embed every discussion in a Vector Database, essentially turning the database into a memory system.
+An "auto-RAG" system is a feature will automatically embed every discussion in a Vector Database, essentially turning the database into a memory system.

 With this feature, all exchanges between the AI and a user are stored as embeddings in the Vector Database.
 This allows the AI to recall previous interactions and documents uploaded or generated like images , improving its understanding of the user's context and needs.